JoeyStanley/joeysvowels/README.md

 remotes::install_github("joeystanley/joeysvowels")
 ```

-You can then load the package like noromally:
+You can then load the package like normally:

 ``` r
 library(joeysvowels)